TymeFly/eel/README.md

 - Constants are all lowercase.
 For example, `true`, and `pi`
 - Other reserved words are all UPPERCASE.
 For example, `AND`, `OR`, `TEXT` and `LOGIC`
 - The function names (see below) are in lowerCamelCase.
 Dots (`.`) are sometimes included in function names to create prefixes.
-These are used to logically group certain functions and avoid namespace clashes much as packages do in Java.
+These are used to logically group functions and avoid namespace clashes much as packages do in Java.
   Otherwise, they have no special meaning.
   Example function names are `count`, `cos`, `isEmpty`, `system.home`, `date.local`, `log.warn` and `format.hex`
 - Variable names are typically in a format that is appropriate to the data source.
 For example, environment variables are usually in _UPPERCASE_WITH_UNDERSCORES_ while JVM properties are in _lower.case.with.dots_.
 The restrictions on